-Forecasting developments in financial markets is a well-studied research area.
-Starting with seminal work of Fama (1970), a large body of literature has examined the informational efficiency of financial markets.
-Empirical findings do not offer a clear result.
-Considering the foreign exchange market, for example, Wu and Chen (1998) investigate seven currency pairs and find the efficient market hypothesis (EMH) to hold, while Hakkio and Rush (1989) and Czech and Waszkowski (2012) reject the EMH for at least some of the exchange rates tested by Wu and Chen (1998).
-It might be because of such contradictions that a statistical modeling of market prices, volatility, and other characteristics continues to be a popular topic in the forecasting and machine learning literature.
-Neural networks are a particularly popular instrument for financial forecasting.
-For example, several studies have used FNNs to predict price movements (see, e.g, Hsu et al. (2016)).
-From a methodological point of view, RNNs are better suited to process sequential data (e.g., temporal financial data) than other network architectures.
-Therefore, we focus the review of previous literature to studies that employed RNNs for financial forecasting and summarize corresponding studies in Table 1.
-To depict the state-of-the-art in the field, we consider the type of RNN as well as benchmark methods, the type of features used for forecasting, the target variable and whether a study employed a trading strategy.
+In this paper, we focus on artificial neural networks.
+Neural networks have been a popular instrument for financial forecasting for decades and represent the backbone of modern modeling approaches in the scope of deep learning.
+With regard to their applications in finance, feedforward neural networks (FNN) have received much recognition and have been used by several studies to predict price movements (Hsu et al. 2016).
+From a methodological point of view, RNNs are better suited to process sequential data (i.e., temporal financial data) than other network architectures.
+Therefore, we focus the reminder of the literature review to studies that employed RNNs for financial forecasting and summarize corresponding studies in Table 1.
+To depict the state of the art in the field, we consider the type of RNN as well as benchmark methods, the type of features used for forecasting, the target variable, and whether a study employed a trading strategy.
 In addition to reporting statistical measures of forecast accuracy such as the mean-squared error, a trading strategy facilitates examining the monetary implications of trading model forecasts.
 The last column of Table 1 sketches the main focus of a paper such as testing the EMH or the merit of a specific modeling approach such as ensemble forecasting.

 Table 1 suggests that there is no unified experimental framework.
 Notable differences across the financial time series considered in previous work exemplify this variation.
-About half of the studies adopt a univariate approach and use either historic prices, returns or transformations of these as feature.
-Other studies derive additional features from the time series, for example in the form of a technical indicator, or consider external sources such as prices from other financial instruments.
+About half of the studies adopt a univariate approach and use either historic prices, returns, or transformations of these as input to forecasting models.
+Other studies derive additional features from the time series, for example, in the form of a technical indicator, or consider external sources such as prices from other financial instruments.
 Evaluation practices display a similar variance with roughly 50 percent of papers performing a trading evaluation and the rest focusing exclusively on forecast accuracy.

 In terms of neural network architectures, studies examining RNNs in the 1990s can be seen as forerunners, with comparatively little research on the applications of RNNs available at that time.
 One of the earliest studies includes Kamijo and Tanigawa (1990) who use an RNN in the scope of technical stock analysis.
 Interestingly, Table 1 also identifies some earlier studies that examine the foreign exchange market.
-For example, Tenti (1996) constructs three different RNNs to predict the returns of exchange rate futures with encouraging results, while Kuan and Liu (1995) assess RNNs compared to FNNs and an ARMA model to obtain mixed results as to the superiority of the former.
-Giles et al. (2001) further expands these studies through examining directional currency movement forecasts in a RNN framework.
+For example, Tenti (1996) constructs three different RNNs to predict the returns of exchange rate futures with encouraging results, while Kuan and Liu (1995) assess